‘Section 24’, the controversial amendment to how UK Landlords calculate their tax liability.

 I hope not.

-If you’re a upcoming, new or seasoned landlord, you really, really, really should find out if you haven’t done so already, and then make any necessary provisions.
+If you’re a upcoming, new or seasoned landlord with residential property(ies) in the UK, you really, really, really should find out if you haven’t done so already, and then make any necessary provisions.
 My advice is to talk to a specialist landlord tax accountant to find out how much of an impact Section 24 will have on your finances, and then plan accordingly.

 A closer look into the Section 24 clause and how it works